sarahishamsaied/tasks-backend/README.md

 # Tasks Management Backend Service
-This project provides a RESTful API for a user-cetnric application for managing tasks, designed with modularity and easy scalability in mind.
+This project provides a RESTful API for a user-centric application for managing tasks, designed with modularity and easy scalability in mind.
 It is built using Node.js, Express, and incorporates middleware for authentication and input validation to ensure secure and reliable operation.

 ### Features
 ##### Task Management: Create, read, update, and delete tasks.
 Update the status of tasks individually.